MazuhSoftwares/octo-call/README.md

 This Mesh topology is a peer-to-peer communication model where each participant in a group call communicates directly with every other participant in the call.
-It eliminates the need for a central media server.
+It eliminates the need for a central media server, although it still needs some signaling server for connectivity establishment protocols.

 That's somewhat good for privacy, latency and infrastructure costs, but it implies exponential complexity on client side.
 That said, it's a bad